Edert/DCSsim/README.md

 -t, --threads	Number of threads to use, default=1

 --batch-size	Number of domains/clusters calculated in one batch to limit memory usage, default=10000

+## test-fragement-count-distribution ##
+**test-fragement-count-distribution.py** \<INT\> \<INT\> [options]

+Creates a histogram of \<INT\> protein interactions sites of \<INT\> replicates for two samples, for all samples, for sample1 and sample2 and creates an MA-plot based on the supplied beta-values

+Options:

+--frag-count-sh	Shape of gamma distribution for fragment counts, default=2.2

+--frag-count-sc	Scale of gamma distribution for fragment counts, default=20.1

+--frag-count-op	Probability for fragment counts being outliers, default=0.01

+--frag-count-om	Mean of lognormal distribution for fragment counts of outliers, default=6.0

+--frag-count-os	Sigma of lognormal distribution for fragment counts of outliers, default=0.5

+--frag-count-scaling	Scaling of fragment distribution, no scaling, scaling of beta result based on fragment counts (with exponential distribution) or scaling of fragment counts based on beta result (with Laplace distribution): none, frag, beta, default="none"

+--frag-count-lp-scale	Scale for Laplace distribution if frag-count-scaling is frag, default=0.1

+--frag-count-ex-loc	Loc for exponential distribution if frag-count-scaling is beta, default=10

+--frag-count-ex-scale	Scale for exponential distribution if frag-count-scaling is beta, default=100

+--beta	Alpha and Beta of Beta-distribution, default=[0.5, 0.5]

+## test-peak-shape ##

+**test-peak-shape.py** \<INT\> [options]

+Creates histograms of \<INT\> fragment distances and peak shapes

+Options:

+--prot-size	Protein size (this parameter limits the fragment shifts), default=150

+--frag-len-mean	Set mean of fragments' length, default=200

+--frag-len-dev	Set deviation of fragments' length, default=20

+--frag-len-max	Set maximum of fragments' length , default=1000

+--frag-dist-on	Use multivariate normal distribution for fragment shifts to create peak shapes, shifts are limited by prot-size.
+The final shift is: position of peak - prot_size + sampling from distribution, default=False

+--frag-dist-prob	Probability for each of the multivariate normal distributions to be chosen, default=[0.5, 0.5]

+--frag-dist-muno-mean	Means of multivariate normal distribution for the shifts of fragments, separator: ',' eg. "300, 1800", default=[20, 100]

+--frag-dist-muno-cov	Covariance of multivariate normal distribution for the shifts of fragments, separator: ',' and ';'  eg. "1000,0;0,5000", default=[[100,0],[0,500]]